A-hurdd/201-ops-reading-notes/lecture-notes-moduel01.md/lecture-class01.md

 > Middles the cost to maintain

 ### Systems Redundancy
-High Avalibility: Is achieved when redundancy is implemented incase the first server goes down.
+***High Avalibility***: Is achieved when redundancy is implemented incase the first server goes down.

 The main idea with redundancy is that you have 2 things that are ready to go. and especially they might be they might be serving the same thing.
 So it's very common with web servers, for example.